ldpliu/enhancements-1/enhancements/sig-architecture/30-clusterset-override/README.md

 So we propose adding restrictions for some labels, and if user want to add these kinds of labels, he/she must have a "special" permission.
 Then the managedClusterSet which do not want anyone to join could use these labels to select managedClusters.

-We propose adding restrictions for labels which key have prefix `cluster.open-cluster-management.io/`.
-(This prefix may be configured.
-But in this proposal, it is const)
+We propose adding restrictions for labels which key have prefix `cluster.open-cluster-management.io/` and `info.open-cluster-management.io/`

-So if someone wants to add the label `cluster.open-cluster-management.io/*:*` to a managedCluster.
-He/She should have the "special" permission.
+- `cluster.open-cluster-management.io/` are encouraged for non cluster admin users.
+Like for "Resource Group managedClusterSet", non cluster admin user could add a label like: `cluster.open-cluster-management.io/clusterset: dev`
+- The spoke agents are encouraged to use labels which has prefix `info.open-cluster-management.io/` and the agents should have permissions on their own managedcluster to modify these kind of labels.
+  The label key should be: `info.open-cluster-management.io/region`, `info.open-cluster-management.io/cloud`, `info.open-cluster-management.io/vendor`

 Then we need a way to define the "special" permission.
 Investigate the existing rbac rule in current k8s, we use a rule which is similar to [csr-approver](https://github.com/kubernetes/website/blob/3ca34b9a3be454055ba234f1d2ff7d55809b5040/content/zh/examples/access/certificate-signing-request/clusterrole-approve.yaml#L25)